 A small team of experienced people are, under the direction of the Rector, given particular responsibilities for the ministry of caring.

 A member of the clergy can be available for anyone requesting the sacrament of reconciliation.
 This is often known as ‘confession’ in our liturgical tradition and is God’s gift to help us in restoring our relationship with God in the face of sin.
 In the Scottish Episcopal Church this sacrament is available but not required.
 In other words, "all may, some should, none must" describes our approach to spoken confession in the presence of a priest.

-To request the sacrament of reconciliation contact Rev Tony Bryer on 07814 832004.
+To request the sacrament of reconciliation or ministry of caring, you can contact our Rector.